King Charles III addresses German parliament, meets Scholz – KION546

 The 74-year-old largely trod on safe territory, making gentle jokes about soccer rivalry, national humor and mutual admiration for each other’s cultures — from the Beatles to Kraftwerk and from Brahms to Byron.
 Charles briefly touched on the grim history of Nazism and WWII.

 Charles and Camilla, the queen consort, will visit Hamburg on Friday to pay respects at a memorial to the Kindertransporte, or children’s transports, which saw more than 10,000 Jewish children rescued from Nazi Germany 85 years ago.
-They will also commemorate the more than 30,000 people — most of them civilians — killed in the Allied bombing of Hamburg in July 1943.
+They will also commemorate those killed in the Allied bombing of Hamburg in 1943.

 “Heeding the lessons of the past is our sacred responsibility, but it can only be fully discharged through a commitment to our shared future,” he said.
 “Together we must be vigilant against threats to our values and freedoms, and resolute in our determination to confront them.
 Together we must strive for the security, prosperity and well-being that our people deserve.”